Queries

 (data: TData) => void

-A callback function that's called when your successfully completes with zero errors (or if errorPolicy is ignore and partial data is returned).
+A callback function that's called when your query successfully completes with zero errors (or if errorPolicy is ignore and partial data is returned).

 (error: ApolloError) => void